StefanRichterHuber/quickjs-java/README.md

 ## Build

 You need Java 21 and Rust with `cargo` and [`cross`](https://github.com/cross-rs/cross) to build this project.
-So a simple `mvn clean install` is enough to build and test the whole library.
-Initial build takes some while because for each target platform a Docker image has to be downloaded.

 The `exec-maven-plugin` is used to start the cross build of the native library for several different platforms and afterwards the created library files are copied together using `maven-resources-plugin`.
 With the file `src/main/rust/quickjslib/Cross.toml` cross is configured for different platforms.
 Especially a recent version `libclang` is necessary to use Rust `bindgen` to generate the platform-specific bindings to QuickJS within `cross`.

-Therefore one has to add a new execution to both the `exec-maven-plugin` and the `maven-resources-plugin`.
+Each platform has its own maven build profile.
+For development it is recommended to only build for one platform at a time.
+You can use the property `build-linux-x86-64`, `build-linux-aarch64`, `build-linux-armv7`, `build-windows-x86-64` to build for a specific platform.

+For normal dev purposes build and test the project with `mvn clean install -P build-linux-x86-64`.

 Currently supported platforms for the native library:

+- `x86_64-unknown-linux-gnu`:  Linux x86 64-Bit, activated by default (Property `build-linux-x86-64`)
-- `aarch64-unknown-linux-gnu`: Linux ARM 64-Bit
+- `aarch64-unknown-linux-gnu`: Linux ARM 64-Bit (Property `build-linux-aarch64`)
-- `x86_64-unknown-linux-gnu`:  Linux x86 64-Bit
-- `armv7-unknown-linux-gnueabihf`: Linux ARM-32-Bit
+- `armv7-unknown-linux-gnueabihf`: Linux ARM-32-Bit (Property `build-linux-armv7`)
-- `x86_64-pc-windows-gnu`: Windows x86 64-Bit
+- `x86_64-pc-windows-gnu`: Windows x86 64-Bit (Property `build-windows-x86-64`)

+There es is als an additional profile `install-cross` which install the rust cross build toolchain.

+By default all rust code is build with the `dev` profile to allow for faster development.
+Only in the maven profile `release` the rust code is build with the `release` profile and signed for publishing.

+For a full release build of the library use

+` mvn -P install-cross,build-linux-x86-64,build-linux-armv7,build-linux-aarch64,build-windows-x86_64 -Dcargo.profile=release -Dcargo.profile.folder=release clean install`

 ## How to use